 Text:

-We exist thanks to our volunteers!
+We express thanks to our volunteers!

 Be a positive influence in a young student’s life.
 Become a role model and “career” advisor for our high school students in the Boston- Cambridge (Massachusetts) community as a mentor.

 Have a knack for design and/or all things techie?
 Please consider joining our IT Support Team.